duongphuhiep/ag-grid-vue-test001/README.md

 # Demo problem with [`ag-grid-vue`](https://www.ag-grid.com/best-vuejs-data-grid/)

-[`ag-grid-vue`](https://www.ag-grid.com/best-vuejs-data-grid/) is no longer working with the vuejs application template Step to reproduce the problem
+[`ag-grid-vue`](https://www.ag-grid.com/best-vuejs-data-grid/) is no longer working with the vuejs application template.

+Step to reproduce the problem

 1) Create a new vuejs application with [vue-cli](https://github.com/vuejs/vue-cli)